 If you were waiting for a different shade of pink, then you’ve probably seen stunning pink sand photoshopped pictures of Elafonisi.

-In full honesty, the color of the sea is even more stunning than the color of the sand.
+In full honesty, the sea color is even more stunning than the color of the sand.

 The sand in Elafonisi has some tints of pink tones at times and on certain spots of the beach.